smol-ai/ainews-web-2025/src/content/issues/24-03-18-ainews-grok-1-in-bio.md

 date: '2024-03-19T00:07:45.515064Z'
 original_slug: ainews-grok-1-in-bio
 description: >-
-  xAI has released Grok-1, a 314 billion parameter Mixture-of-Experts model available under an open-source license, sparking discussions on its architecture, performance, and finetuning challenges compared to other large models like Mixtral and Miqu.
-Meanwhile, Anthropic's Claude continues to impress users with its consistent ethical reasoning and engaging conversational abilities.
+  The release of **Grok-1**, a 314 billion parameter Mixture-of-Experts model from **xAI**, has generated significant attention due to its open-source availability under the Apache 2.0 license and its large compute requirements (up to *124GB VRAM*).
+While its performance is currently on par with smaller models like Mixtral, the community is closely watching for future improvements and fine-tuning efforts.
+Additionally, **Anthropic’s Claude** continues to impress users with its coherent moral reasoning and self-consistent conversational histories.
 tags:
-  - xai
-  - grok-1
-  - mixture-of-experts
-  - open-source
-  - model-performance
-  - anthropic
+  - untagged
+companies: []
+models: []
+topics:
-  - claude
+  - untagged
 ---